sanderdemeyer/TNRKit.jl/README.md

 # TNRKit.jl

-TNRKit.jl is a Julia package that aims to implement as much tensor network renormalization (TNR) schemes as possible.
+TNRKit.jl is a Julia package that aims to implement as many tensor network renormalization (TNR) schemes as possible.
 It is built upon [TensorKit.jl](https://github.com/jutho/TensorKit.jl), which provides functionality for generic symmetries.